grimmer0125/embedded-pydicom-react-viewer/README.md

 ### Tested sample files

-Most of them are archived on https://github.com/grimmer0125/embedded-pydicom-react-viewer/releases/download/v0.2/dicom_samples.zip.
-All jpeg compressed DICOM files need a extra JPEG decoder (except 50 baseline) to render on browser and currently it is parsed but not visible on browser.
-[Daikon][https://github.com/rii-mango/daikon] has done this, and https://github.com/cornerstonejs/dicomParser seems too.
+Most of them are archived on https://github.com/grimmer0125/embedded-pydicom-react-viewer/releases/download/v0.2/dicom_samples.zip. ~~All jpeg compressed DICOM files need a extra JPEG decoder (except 50 baseline) to render on browser and currently it is parsed but not visible on browser.
+[Daikon][https://github.com/rii-mango/daikon] has done this, and https://github.com/cornerstonejs/dicomParser seems too.~~ The project already borrow the decoder from Dakon.

 https://barre.dev/medical/samples/: